andrewmcodes-archive/cfps/railsconf/2020/give_your_juniors_a_space_to_fail.md

-# Give your juniors a space to fail
+# Give your juniors a space to fail - Pending

 ## Abstract